Rotton Park

-Rotton Park is an area of Birmingham, England, encompassing the north of Edgbaston Ward and the Southern Extremes of Soho Ward, to the city boundary.
+Rotton Park is an area of Birmingham, England, encompassing the north of Edgbaston Ward and the southern extremes of Soho Ward, to the city boundary with Smethwick.

 Name

 Sources differ as to the origin of the name.
 Some claim it is derived from the Rotton family, (Ambrose and Bridget Rotton built a surviving timber-framed house, now known as Stratford House, at Camp Hill, in 1601.)
 Others say it is derived from the Anglo-Saxon 'rot tun', meaning 'cheerful farm'.

 History

 The first recorded use of the name was in 1275.
 A 1307 document refers to "Parc de Rotton juxta [near] Birmingham".

 In 1826, Thomas Telford built Edgbaston Reservoir, then known as Rotton Park Reservoir, by damming a small stream.
 Local land agent John Chesshire built a large house for the wealthy banker Samuel Jones Lloyd, Lord Overstone in the 1850s.
 The estate included detached villas in Montague, Vernon and Clarendon Roads.
 One villa was named after Joseph Gillott's youngest son.
 St Augustine's Church near Hagley Road was built in 1868 to a design by architect J. A. Chatwin.